YES ! We get to have Gina Wynn’s Newest release What You Wish For. 🏵🏵🏵🏵🏵

 It’s Now Live.
 Happy release day Gina !!!

-Readers, every day you get a snippet of chapter 1.
-THIS IS DAY 2
+Readers, every day you get a snippet of chapter 1 TODAY YOU GET THE LAST PART

-Then Get Preorder Copy TODAY and Enjoy xx
+Then Get Your Copy TODAY and Enjoy xx

 Title: What you wish for

 Author: Gina Wynn

 Release Date: May 12

 Hosted By Teaser Addicts PR

 A tear slipped down my cheek at the idea of being the woman any man